pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 # Diplomatic Relations:

-Ergon maintains diplomatic relations with other settlements in the [[Irasnian Wastes]], as well as several nomadic tribes who rely on trade with the city for their survival.
+Ergon maintains diplomatic relations with other settlements in the [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], as well as several nomadic tribes who rely on trade with the city for their survival.
 While relationships between these groups are generally amicable, disputes can arise over resources or territory, leading to tense negotiations or even skirmishes.

 The ruling council of Ergon places great importance on maintaining good relations with its neighbors.
 As such, they often send emissaries to other settlements and tribes to discuss trade agreements, resolve disputes, and share knowledge about the harsh desert environment.